BALL-Project/ball_contrib/README.md

    Installation target directory.
 Default: ball_contrib/build/install

 Available CMake options:
  - **SKIP_QTWEBENGINE**
-   Do not build Qt5 module QtWebEngine (required only for the PresentaBALL and BALLaxy plugins).
+   Do not build Qt5 module QtWebEngine, which is required only for the PresentaBALL and BALLaxy plugins.
 This extremely speeds up building Qt5.